skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 It still doesn't care how the filter works, so it's good enough to cover all future cases.
 It just calls `filter_match()` on the pointer it was given.
 However, the `switch` and tagged union aren't friendly to extension.
 Really, it's outright hostile.
-We have polymorphism, but it's crude.
+We finally have some degree of polymorphism, but it's crude.
+It's like building duct tape into a design.
 Adding new behavior means adding another `switch` case.
-This feels like a step backwards.
+This is a step backwards.
 We can do better.

 #### Methods

-We're not longer taking advantage of function pointers.
+With the `switch` we're no longer taking advantage of function pointers.
 So what about putting a function pointer on the struct?

 ~~~c
 struct filter {